 WPSC mobilized contractors to the Marinette site to begin the river sediment removal action in late Octber 2012 and completed it in February 2013.
 Contaminated sediment was excavated from the river by an excavator on a barge, transported to shore, mixed with stabilizers, and then trucked to a landfill for disposal.
 Unrecoverable sediment with PAH levels exceeding the cleanup criteria were then covered with a 10-inch clean sand layer with the goal of having the residual sediment mix with the clean sand to decrease average concentration levels.
 Sediment samples will be taken to ensure that mixing is occurring.
 Upland restoration work was completed in June 2013.

-From June 2013 to March 2014, WPSC will be working to complete the necessary sampling and analysis tasks that will result in completion of the Remedial Investigation (RI) Report for the Marinette site.
-Based on the results of the RI and the subsequent feasibility study (FS), EPA plans to propose a final site cleanup remedy in summer 2014 for public comment and then select the final cleanup remedy for the site by winter 2014.
+From June 2013 to March 2014, WPSC worked to complete the necessary sampling and analysis tasks that will result in completion of the Remedial Investigation (RI) Report for the Marinette site.
+Based on the results of the RI and the subsequent feasibility study (FS), EPA plans to propose a final site cleanup remedy in January 2016 for public comment and then select the final cleanup remedy for the site later that year.

 In February 2012, EPA performed community interviews.
 In June 2012, EPA issued a Community Involvement Plan, which is available online and at the Stephenson Public Library in Marinette.